Election: Dane County turnout lowest since 2015

 contested local races and school referendum questions, fewer than one in five Dane County residents cast ballots in Tuesday’s election.

-Dane County voters cast 81,104 ballots, or about 18.5% of the adult population, the lowest turnout for the spring election in seven years.
+Dane County voters cast 81,104 ballots, or about 18.5% of the adult population, the lowest turnout for the spring election in eight years.

 Countywide turnout was nearly a third less than last spring, when more than half of Madison’s 20 council seats were contested, and less than half of what it was in 2020, when ballots included presidential primaries and candidates for the state Supreme Court.